my-devices/meta-reflector-docker/README.md

 #### Build the Docker Images

 Two Docker images need to be built.
-First, the macchina.io Remote Manager Server (macchina/reflector) image needs to be extended to include the license file.
+First, the macchina.io Remote Manager Server (macchina/reflector) image needs to be extended to include the license file and the custom [reflector.properties](reflector/reflector.properties] configuration file (with Redis support enabled).
 The necessary [`Dockerfile`](reflector/Dockerfile) is in the `reflector` directory.

 Second, the HAProxy image must be extended with a proper configuration.
+This includes the TLS certificate and private key.
+Both must be in a single file named `reflector.pem`.
 The [`Dockerfile`](haproxy/Dockerfile) for that is in the `haproxy` directory.

 To build the images, run: